core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Implementations of CoAP MUST use TLS version 1.2 or higher for CoAP over TLS.
 The general TLS usage guidance in {{RFC7525}} SHOULD be followed.

-Guidelines for use of cipher suites and TLS extensions can be found in {{I-D.ietf-dice-profile}}.
+Guidelines for use of cipher suites and TLS extensions can be found in {{RFC7925}}.

 TLS does not protect the TCP header.
 This may, for example, allow an on-path adversary to terminate a TCP connection prematurely